BronzeToad/osmAustin/README.md

 ***

 > Most of the files that would be located in the data folder for this project are too large for GitHub to accept.
-Those can instead be found on my google drive (link in data folder readme).
+> Those larger files can be found in my google drive repo mirror (link in data folder readme).

 <br>